-Please know that faculty and graduate instructors have a responsibility to inform OIEC when they are made aware of incidents related to these policies regardless of when or where something occurred.
-This is to ensure that individuals impacted receive an outreach from OIEC about their options for addressing a concern and the support resources available.
-To learn more about reporting and support resources for a variety of issues, visit Don't Ignore It.
+Please know that faculty and graduate instructors must inform OIEC when they are made aware of incidents related to these policies regardless of when or where something occurred.
+This is to ensure that individuals impacted receive outreach from OIEC about resolution options and support resources.
+To learn more about reporting and support for a variety of concerns, visit the Don't Ignore It page.

-• Religious Holidays: Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments or required attendance.
+- Religious Accommodations: Campus policy requires faculty to provide reasonable accommodations for students who, because of religious obligations, have conflicts with scheduled exams, assignments or required attendance.
+Please communicate the need for a religious accommodation in a timely manner.
 If you have a conflict, please make arrangements with me no later than the first week of the semester.

-See the campus policy regarding religious observances for full details.

-• Mental Health and Wellness: The University of Colorado Boulder is committed to the well-being of all students.
+See the campus policy regarding religious observances for full details. - Mental Health and Wellness: The University of Colorado Boulder is committed to the well-being of all students.
 If you are struggling with personal stressors, mental health or substance use concerns that are impacting academic or daily life, please contact Counseling and Psychiatric Services (CAPS) located in C4C or call (303) 492-2277, 24/7.